Wolfgang Kapp: Putsch

 On 10 March 1920, General Walther von Lüttwitz decided to stage a coup after Reichswehr Minister Gustav Noske relieved him of the command of several Reichswehr divisions.
 Kapp, who was in Berlin with a delegation from East Prussia, met with Lüttwitz to help plan the coup.
-On 13 March, the Marinebrigade Ehrhardt, a large Freikorps unit, was able to take control of Berlin’s government quarter after the cabinet of Gustav Bauer and other leading officials fled the city.
+On 13 March, the Marinebrigade Ehrhardt, a large Freikorps unit, was able to take control of Berlin's government quarter after the cabinet of Gustav Bauer and other leading officials fled the city.
 Kapp declared the government deposed, the Weimar National Assembly and the Prussian government dissolved, then named himself German chancellor and minister president of Prussia and Lüttwitz Reichswehr minister and commander-in-chief of the Reichswehr.

 The putsch failed to take hold and was over by 18 March.
-It collapsed due a general strike, lack of participation by the Reichswehr and the refusal of the majority of government officials to take orders from Kapp.
+It collapsed due to a general strike, lack of participation by the Reichswehr and the refusal of the majority of government officials to take orders from Kapp.
 He and Lüttwitz also had differing goals.
 Kapp wanted a complete overthrow of the government, while Lüttwitz had more limited and personal aims.
 Kapp handed his offices over to Lüttwitz on 17 March and fled to Sweden.

-Lüttwitz went into exile in Hungary then returned to Germany in 1924 after being granted amnesty.
+Lüttwitz went into exile in Hungary, then returned to Germany in 1924 after being granted amnesty.

 Exile and death

-The German government did not ask for Kapp's extradition, and he was granted permanent residency in Sweden.
+The German government did not ask for Kapp's extradition and he was granted permanent residency in Sweden.
 The trial against his co-conspirators in the putsch began in December 1921.
 After Dietrich von Jagow was sentenced to five years in prison, Kapp returned to Germany intending to claim his innocence and that the true criminals were those behind the German Revolution of 1918–1919.
 Before he could testify, a medical examination in the prison in Leipzig where he was being held found a tumor behind his right eye.
 He died of cancer shortly after the operation to remove it.